Arjunlakhanpall/Neurolinked/README.md

 # 🧠 Neurolinked: Mind-to-Script (EEG → Text)

-**Neurolinked** (a.k.a. *Mind-to-Script*) is an end-to-end research and deployment toolkit that translates non-invasive EEG recordings into natural-language text.
+**Neurolinked** is an end-to-end research and deployment toolkit that translates non-invasive EEG recordings into natural-language text.
 By bridging neural oscillations with Transformer-based decoders, it provides a reproducible pipeline for brain-to-text synthesis.

 ---